-HCMC Emergency Department Research Associate Program
+HCMC Emergency Department Research Volunteer Program

-The Research Associate Program began in 2000 with a group of ten undergraduate and medical students who were recruited to help collect data for headache, conscious sedation, overdose, and economic hardship studies.
+The Research Volunteer Program began in 2000 with a group of ten undergraduate and medical students who were recruited to help collect data for headache, conscious sedation, overdose, and economic hardship studies.
 The last few years the program has grown to a group of 70 students, who gather data on several studies ranging from shock to procedural sedation.
 Many past participants have cited the program as a pivotal experience when applying to medical school and EM residency programs.
-Now, the RA program will be running one full academic year (Fall and Spring terms combined)!
+Now, the RV program will be running one full academic year (Fall and Spring terms combined)!
 We will take 35 best qualified applicants to expand their medical experiences and continue the positive research legacy at HCMC over one academic year!